bytecodealliance/wasmtime/docs/metaref.rst

 can produce multiple results.

 .. autoclass:: OperandKind
-.. inheritance-diagram:: OperandKind ImmediateKind EntityRefkind
+.. inheritance-diagram:: OperandKind ImmediateKind EntityRefKind

 Since all SSA value operands are represented as a `Value` in Rust code, value types don't affect the representation.
 Two special operand kinds are used to